miaoski/stemtokstop/README.md

 ========================
 Open an issue, or better, submit a pull request.

 I'm not satisfied with the current output, because I'd like them to be in Noun-stem and not the stems in a stemmer.
 For example, `europe`, not `europ` for Europe.
-It's possible to find another stemmer, anyhow.
+It's possible to find another stemmer.

+As for Japanese stop words, I use a heuristic method to enumerate them.
+Japanese, as well as Chinese, needs to be tagged to get high accuracy.
+Arbitrarily removing stop words (like the implementation here) results in losing meaningful words.

 LICENSE
 =======
 Apache License 2.0.
 Please refer to `LICENSE`.
+* `tinysegmenter.py` is written by Masato Hagiwara (萩原 正人).
+Please refer to [his blog] (http://lilyx.net/tinysegmenter-in-python/) for his excellent Japanese tokenizer.

-Release early, release often.
+* Release early, release often.